How to add a free, GitHub's issues-based commenting system to a Gatsby static site

 Profile picture

 Personal blog by An Tran.
-I'm focusing on creating useful mobile apps.
+I'm focusing on creating useful apps.

 #Swift #Kotlin #Mobile #MachineLearning #Minimalist